Skip to main content

 • A student who applied what she had learned in her science class to her after-school work at a daycare, where she led the older children in simple experiments.

-• A student who learned that some of his high school bandmates couldn’t afford to travel to a major competition, and worked with the band to set up fundraising efforts so they could all compete
+• A student who learned that some of his high school bandmates couldn’t afford to travel to a major competition, and worked with the band to set up fundraising efforts so they could all compete.

-• A student who wrote about a local performance for her journalism class and ended up being published in her town’s newspaper
+• A student who wrote about a local performance for her journalism class and ended up being published in her town’s newspaper.

-• A student who organized carpools for his swim team to increase team cohesion and keep younger teammates, or teammates without cars, from having to walk or ride the bus to and from the pool
+• A student who organized carpools for his swim team to increase team cohesion and keep younger teammates, or teammates without cars, from having to walk or ride the bus to and from the pool.

 As you write, remember to outline the background of your story quickly, including all relevant details, and then describe the actual events in detail, focusing most on the aspects of the narrative that demonstrate the qualities you want to display.

 Finally, reflect on how you will bring what you learned from this experience to Fordham.
-There is an element of the classic “Why Us?” supplement here, so you want to make sure to connect your story to a niche you know exists at Fordham, to flex your knowledge of the school and show you’ll be ready to contribute as soon as you step on campus.
+There is an element of the classic “Why This College?” supplement here, so you want to make sure to connect your story to a niche you know exists at Fordham, to flex your knowledge of the school, and show you’ll be ready to contribute as soon as you step on campus.
 If you’re not sure how to make this kind of specific connection, the course catalog and clubs page are great places to start.

 Let’s say that learning about Picasso in your art class inspired you to look more closely at the way African and African-inspired art has been received in the Western world.
-You might write about your personal research into the topic, and conclude by saying that you can’t wait to bring your passion and research skills to art classes in Fordham’s Africanist Group.
+You might write about your research into the topic, and conclude by saying that you can’t wait to bring your passion and research skills to art classes in Fordham’s Africanist Group.

 Whatever you choose to write about, make it unique, focus on you and your best qualities, and then come full circle by connecting it to Fordham!
 It’s only 300 words, so keep it simple, focused, and make sure to put your best foot forward.